GIR-pub/deepdotweb/_posts/2015/03/27/breaking-sheep-marketplace-owner-arrested/index.md

 title: "Breaking: Sheep Marketplace Owner Arrested"
 ---

-9698  tag-breaking tag-owner tag-sheep
 Posted by: DeepDotWeb

 <span>March 27, 2015</span>

-<span><a href="/2015/03/27/breaking-sheep-marketplace-owner-arrested/#comments">54 Comments</a></span>

-<p>Better late than never, but justice has been served &#8211; According to a report in <a href="http://archiv.ihned.cz/c1-63752430-jak-se-praly-bitcoiny-miliony-z-ciziny-vila-napsana-na-dedecka">archiv.ihned.cz</a>,  The owner of Sheep Marketplace <span class="notranslate">Thomas</span> <span class="notranslate">Jiřikovský </span>&#8211; who was responsible to one the <a href="http://www.deepdotweb.com/2013/11/30/sheep-marketplace-scammed-over-40000000-in-the-biggets-darknet-scam-ever/">biggest exit scam in Dark net history</a> of around $40M at the time (when the Bitcoin value was extremely high)  was arrest for money laundering after purchasing a luxury house and trying to launder the stolen money, after converting it from BTC, using fake companies and transferring it to his girlfriend account.</p>
+<p>Better late than never, but justice has been served &#8211; According to a report in <a href="http://archiv.ihned.cz/c1-63752430-jak-se-praly-bitcoiny-miliony-z-ciziny-vila-napsana-na-dedecka">archiv.ihned.cz</a>,  The owner of Sheep Marketplace <span class="notranslate">Thomas</span> <span class="notranslate">Jiřikovský </span>&#8211; who was responsible to one the <a href="/2013/11/30/sheep-marketplace-scammed-over-40000000-in-the-biggets-darknet-scam-ever/">biggest exit scam in Dark net history</a> of around $40M at the time (when the Bitcoin value was extremely high)  was arrest for money laundering after purchasing a luxury house and trying to launder the stolen money, after converting it from BTC, using fake companies and transferring it to his girlfriend account.</p>
 <div id="attachment_9704" style="width: 610px" class="wp-caption aligncenter"><a href="/imgs/2015/03/jarvis_55145454e4b0336d5f6163ca1.jpeg"><img class="size-full wp-image-9704" src="/imgs/2015/03/jarvis_55145454e4b0336d5f6163ca1.jpeg" alt="Here are the Stolen BTC - the house Thomas Bought." width="600" height="338" srcset="/imgs/2015/03/jarvis_55145454e4b0336d5f6163ca1.jpeg 600w, /imgs/2015/03/jarvis_55145454e4b0336d5f6163ca1-300x169.jpeg 300w" sizes="(max-width: 600px) 100vw, 600px" /></a><p class="wp-caption-text">Here are the Stolen BTC &#8211; the house Thomas Bought.</p></div>
 <p><span style="text-decoration: underline;"><strong>Full Translation of the Czech article:</strong></span></p>
-<p><span style="text-decoration: underline;">Credit for the translation and the notes: <a href="http://www.reddit.com/user/karelb">/u/karelb</a>  &#8211; who was also among the first investigators <a href="http://www.deepdotweb.com/2013/11/30/sheep-owner-just-got-doxxed/">to identify</a> Thomas as the owner of sheep, shortly after the scam (Eva&#8217;s denial can be found <a href="http://www.reddit.com/r/SheepMarketplace/comments/1rxjsc/ji%C5%99ikovsk%C3%BDs_girlfriend_made_a_statement_on_her/">here</a>).</span></p>
+<p><span style="text-decoration: underline;">Credit for the translation and the notes: <a href="http://www.reddit.com/user/karelb">/u/karelb</a>  &#8211; who was also among the first investigators <a href="/2013/11/30/sheep-owner-just-got-doxxed/">to identify</a> Thomas as the owner of sheep, shortly after the scam (Eva&#8217;s denial can be found <a href="http://www.reddit.com/r/SheepMarketplace/comments/1rxjsc/ji%C5%99ikovsk%C3%BDs_girlfriend_made_a_statement_on_her/">here</a>).</span></p>
 <p><span style="text-decoration: underline;">Notes about the translation:</span></p>
 <p><em>The article is a bit confused, mixing narratives together &#8211; mixing official &#8220;sheep market&#8221; narrative (meaning, someone external stole it) with Tomáš&#8217;s official narrative (&#8220;I had nothing to do with it, it was on my server by acciddent&#8221;) and with police story (&#8220;he has the money, we proved it&#8221;).
 It also doesn&#8217;t really mention it was darknet marketplace with drugs, it only mentions that it was &#8220;an online marketplace&#8221;, and it says that Tomáš was the hacker that stole the money &#8211; but again it&#8217;s a confused article in general.
 So at times it doesn&#8217;t make that much sense; I think that&#8217;s because the reporter didn&#8217;t really follow the case that well and mixed stuff together.
 Anyway, let&#8217;s do this.</em></p>
 <p><strong>How the bitcoins were laundered: millions from abroad, a house written* on granddad</strong></p>